gogo-rulez/movies/README.md

 # movies
 A Vue app for searching movies and series.
-It uses the IMDB api and the user can search by name and filter by type and year of release.
+It uses the OMDB api and the user can search by name and filter by type and year of release.
 User can also create a list of favorites by clicking on the star icon.

 ## Project setup
 ```